Koromix/rygel/web/koromix.dev/pages/tytools.md

 ## Linux (Debian)

-A signed Debian repository is provided, and should work with Ubuntu 22.04+.
+A signed Debian repository is provided, and should work with Debian 12 and Ubuntu 22.04 (and later versions).

 Execute the following commands (as root) to add the repository to your system: